 You are required to pass the HESI A2 exam if you want to study at a nursing school.
 This test aims to evaluate your scholastic aptitude for nursing programs and measures your overall general education.
 It covers a total of 10 different topics, and the Hesi A2 Grammar test is one of them.

 The Hesi A2 grammar test contains basic grammar such as important terms and their uses in grammar, parts of speech, and commonly occurring grammatical errors.
 Although the test is not really hard, you won’t pass it without being well-prepared for the exam.

 Below is a sample of the HESI A2 Grammar Practice Test with 10 sample questions.
 Answer the questions and then scroll down to check the answers and explanations.

-To get more free practice questions or practice for other HESI sections, visit our HESI practice test website now!
+To get hundreds of free practice questions or practice for other HESI sections, visit our HESI A2 practice test free website now!

 10 Hesi A2 Grammar Practice Questions